georgeben/News-Reader-PWA/README.md

 A Progressive Web App (PWA) that displays latest news headlines

 This project is my first attempt to build a Progressive Web Application (PWA).
 It uses the [newsapi.org](http://newsapi.org) API to display the latest news headlines from around world.
+View a live demo of this app [here]('https://georgeben.github.io/News-Reader-PWA/');

 ## Getting started
 - Clone this repo